Kampong: Brunei

 In Brunei, the term kampong (also kampung) primarily refers to the third- and lowest-level subdivisions below districts (daerah) and mukim (subdistricts).
 Some kampong divisions are villages in a social sense as defined by anthropologists, while others may only serve for census and other administrative purposes.
 Others have been incorporated into the city limits of the capital, Bandar Seri Begawan, or into nearby towns.

 A kampong is generally led by a ketua kampung or village head.
 Infrastructure-wise, it typically has a primary school and a balai raya or dewan kemasyarakatan, the equivalent of a community centre.
 Because many kampongs have predominantly Muslim residents, each may also have a mosque for the Jumu'ah or Friday prayers and a school providing the Islamic religious primary education compulsory for Muslim pupils in the country.

 In Brunei, kampong and kampung are considered to be correct spellings, and both alternatives are common in written media and official place names.
 For example, Keriam, a village in Tutong District, is known as Kampung Keriam by the Survey Department but Kampong Keriam by the Postal Services Department, both being government departments.

 Cambodia

-In Cambodia, "kampong – កំពង់" is used to describe a place on a river or lake-shore where people can dock their private small boats.
-It also refers to a dock facility for commercial or passenger ferries and boats, such as Neak Loeung's ferry-dock (កំពង់ចម្លងអ្នកលឿង) and Akreiy Ksatr's ferry-dock (កំពង់ចម្លងអរិយក្សត្រ).

-The term kampong has been widely used in Cambodia, likely for thousands of years due to its proximity with the Austronesian Chams, to name places such as provinces, districts, communes and villages.
-Some examples include: the provinces of Kampong Som (ក្រុងកំពង់សោម; currently Sihanoukville), Kampong Cham (ខេត្តកំពង់ចាម), Kampong Thom (ខេត្តកំពង់ធំ), Kampong Chhnang (ខេត្តកំពង់ឆ្នាំង), and Kampong Speu (ខេត្តកំពង់ស្ពឺ); the districts of Kampong Trach (ស្រុកកំពង់ត្រាច), Kampong Trolach (ស្រុកកំពង់ត្រឡាច), and Kampong Siem (ស្រុកកំពង់សៀម); the communes of Kampong Khleang (ឃុំកំពង់ឃ្លាំង) and Kampong Kdei (ឃុំកំពង់ក្តី); and the villages of Kampong Prasat (ភូមិកំពង់ប្រាសាទ), Kampong Krabei (ភូមិកំពង់ក្របី), and Kampong Our (ភូមិកំពង់អ៊ួរ).
-(Page 37, Chun Nat, Dictionnaire Cambodgien, Institut Bouddhique, Phnom Penh, 1967).

-Based on the examples above, the meaning of kampong in the Khmer language can also arguably be defined as "an area or place located near a river or lake that people named as their own after they arrived, or formed their community at afterward."
+The term kampong, although widely used in Cambodia, is only used in the matter above in regards to settlements by the Chams.
+The most notable example is Kampong Cham.